VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Exclaves

 \subsection{Exclave implementation}

-By reusing existing isolation and hardware-based attestation, an exclave can be implemented with minor modifications of a TEE implementation, such as AMD~SEV-SNP~\cite{sev2020strengthening}.
-Exclaves can use the hardware-based memory isolation enforced by the memory management unit~(MMU) in AMD~SEV-SNP: on each address translation, the MMU checks the access policy stored in the reverse map table~(RMP) and maintained by the secure processor, \ie the platform security processor~(PSP)~\cite{buhren2019insecure}.
-The exclave uses the PSP to generate hardware-signed attestation reports at runtime.
-The attestation key used for signing attestation reports, the versioned chip endorsement key~(VCEK)~\cite{buhren2019insecure}, is stored and managed by the PSP only.
+An exclave can be implemented with minor modifications of a TEE implementation, such as AMD~SEV-SNP~\cite{sev2020strengthening}, by reusing its existing isolation and hardware-based attestation.
+For example, exclaves can rely on the memory isolation enforced by the memory management unit~(MMU) in AMD~SEV-SNP: on each address translation, the MMU checks the access policy stored in the reverse map table~(RMP) and maintained by the secure processor, \ie the platform security processor~(PSP)~\cite{buhren2019insecure}.
+In addition, the exclave uses the PSP to generate hardware-signed attestation reports at runtime.
+The key used for signing attestation reports, the versioned chip endorsement key~(VCEK)~\cite{buhren2019insecure}, is stored and managed by the PSP only.

-Exclaves must generate runtime attestation reports by passing data securely to the PSP, without relying on shared secrets.
-In its current implementation, AMD~SEV-SNP assumes that the TEE maintains a VM platform communication key~(VMPCK) to protect communication with the PSP firmware.
-Since exclaves must be secret-free, the exclave implementation requires a modification of AMD SEV-SNP to protect the communication with the PSP through an MMU access check instead of a shared secret: the exclave must rely on a special \emph{protected page}, accessible only by the exclave and the PSP.
-Supporting such a page requires a minor extension to the RMP with a new page type---an assigned page with immutable properties, owned jointly by the exclave and the PSP (via their ASIDs).
-The page is provisioned by the PSP on exclave creation.
+However, exclaves must generate runtime attestation reports by passing data securely to the PSP, without relying on shared software secrets, as this would violate their secret-free nature.
+Currently, AMD~SEV-SNP assumes that a TEE maintains a VM platform communication key~(VMPCK) to protect communication with the PSP.
+An exclave implementation therefore requires a modification of AMD SEV-SNP to protect the communication with the PSP through an MMU access check instead of a shared secret: the exclave must rely on a special \emph{protected page}, accessible only by the exclave and the PSP, to generate attestation report securely.